albirrkarim/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

 ## 6. Set Your Public IP and Domain

+Attention!
+For this section you will need change `example.com` with your domain. don`t just copy and paste it.

 ### 6.1 Reticulum

 Let me explain how i do that.
 I copy the `config/dev.exs` and name it with `prod.exs` then i modify a little.